The organ clock is the coolest thing.

 Physical Imbalances Chronic fatigue, anemia, headache, muscle spasms, eye problems

 The liver controls tendons, which rely on liver blood.
 The degree of dryness is a good sign of sufficient liver blood flow.

 Vomiting during this time may indicate an overtaxed liver.
 Take a break from alcohol and fatty foods and enjoy a liver flush.

-Sleep at this time is important, especially for women as the liver stores the blood for menstruation; otherwise the body becomes deficient.
+Sleep during this time is important.
+This is especially so for women as the liver stores the blood for menstruation.
+Otherwise the body becomes deficient.